abpframework/eventhub/README.md

 #### Payment Module Pages

-The payment module provides an API to make payments via using **PayPal** easily.
+The payment module provides an API to make payments via **PayPal** easily.
 This application uses this module to perform payment transactions.

-> To learn more about the **Payment Module** and see the integration, please see the [payment module documentation](modules/payment/README.md).
+> To learn more about the **Payment Module** and see the integration, please check out the [payment module documentation](modules/payment/README.md).

 ##### Pricing Page

 ![Pricing Page](etc/images/pricing-page.png)

-#### Pre Checkout Page
+#### Pre-Checkout Page

 ![Pre Checkout Page](etc/images/pre-checkout-page.png)